[HISTORY: Adopted by the Board of Supervisors of Adams County 6-20-2017 by Ord. No. 20-2017. Amendments noted where applicable.]

-Adams County (hereinafter "Adams County" or "County") enacts this chapter pursuant to the authority of § 19.59, Wis.
+Adams County (hereinafter "Adams County" or "County") enacts this ethics ordinance pursuant to the authority of § 19.59(1m), Wis.
 Stats.

 The purpose of this chapter is to establish ethical standards of conduct for all Adams County officials and employees by identifying those actions that are not compatible with the best interests of the County.
 The County Board believes that a code of ethics for the guidance of County officials and employees in serving the County will help officials and employees avoid conflicts between personal interests and public responsibilities, will improve standards of public service and will promote and strengthen the faith and confidence of the people of Adams County in their officials and employees.
 To this end, the policy of the County is that: